-A fellowship often combines a scholarship (or stipend) with a mentored experience (faculty advisors for research and creative projects, or supervisors for internships).
+Fellowships often combines a scholarship (or stipend) with a mentored experience (faculty advisors for research and creative projects, or supervisors for internships).
 Fellowships fund a specific purpose such as education, research and creative activities, teaching, or public service.

 Are you interested in:

-funding for study abroad, research and creative activities, and internships?
+- funding for study abroad, research and creative activities, and internships?

-engaging in service to positively impact your community?
+- engaging in service to positively impact your community?

-developing lasting relationships with faculty members?
+- developing lasting relationships with faculty members?

-defining clear goals for your future?
+- defining clear goals for your future?

 Fellowships can help you:

-find appropriate fellowships.
+- find appropriate fellowships.

-connect with faculty advisors.
+- connect with faculty advisors.

-navigate the application process.
+- navigate the application process.

-write and revise applications.
+- write and revise applications.

-prepare for interviews.
+- prepare for interviews.

-identify and take some of these - and more - steps in your future plans.
+- identify and take some of these - and more - steps in your future plans.

-Religious Studies and Director of Undergraduate and Graduate Fellowships
+Associate Professor of Biology and Director of Undergraduate and Graduate Fellowships